GWCustom/rnaseq/README.md

 > **Important:** Comment out the `REDIS_HOST` line so the app can connect to the Redis service correctly within Docker Compose.
 > When Redis runs as part of the same Compose network, it is automatically reachable via the service name `redis`.

 ---

-Got it—here’s **Step 4** updated to include the **Dockerfile** as well.
-It’s concise, copy-paste-ready, and keeps all docker files in scope.

----